Eligibility & Registration

 Once you have been determined eligible for ADA paratransit services by Dial-A-Ride, you will also be eligible to use other ADA paratransit services throughout the Bay Area.
 For more information, please call us at 925-455-7555.

 You will be happy to know that you may obtain a reduced fare on fixed-route buses by presenting your ADA paratransit eligibility ID card, a Regional Transit Connection Discount Card (RTC), a Medicare card, or any proof of age 65 or older.

 Eligibility Appeals Process

 If you disagree with the conditions of your ADA paratransit eligibility, or if you have been denied paratransit eligibility, you have the right to appeal the decision.
-To do so, you need to send a brief letter within 60 days of the decision, stating your reasons for the appeal to: Dial-A-Ride Appeals, Livermore Amador Valley Transit Authority, 1362 Rutan Drive, Livermore CA, 94551) and indicate whether you would like to request an appeal hearing or include your reasons for appealing in writing.
+To do so, you must submit a written appeal within sixty (60) days of your determination letter to LAVTA (Dial-A-Ride Appeals, Livermore Amador Valley Transit Authority, 1362 Rutan Drive, Suite 100, Livermore CA, 94551) and indicate whether you would like to request an appeal hearing or include your reasons for appealing in writing.
 Your request for an appeal will be forwarded to LAVTA’s Executive Director.

-Once we receive the letter, an appeals panel will be assembled to hear your appeal.
-The appeals process will include a meeting between you (or someone on your behalf) and the appeals board, and the possibility of a functional and/or cognitive testing procedure.
+Once we receive the letter, if requested, an appeal hearing will be scheduled within 30 days.
+The appeal hearing process will include a meeting between you (or someone on your behalf) and the appeals board, and the possibility of a functional and/or cognitive testing procedure.
 A response by the Executive Director will be completed within thirty days (30) of the hearing or receipt of the written appeal.
 Should any decision take longer than 30 days, paratransit service will be provided until a decision to deny the appeal is issued.

 You may bring anyone you wish along to the meeting to speak on your behalf.
 Dial-A-Ride will provide free transportation for you to and from the appeals meeting.